wp-plugins/polylang/readme.txt

 * fix: avoid a conflict with WP Super Cache preloading (loading 'polylang_mo' posts which are 404). [props ecdltf](https://wordpress.org/support/topic/polylang_mo-and-404s-take-2)
 * fix: customizer menus issues introduced by changes in WP 4.1
 * fix: strings translations are not saved when pressing enter
+* fix: it is not possible to de-activate the translation for custom post types and taxonomies from wpml-config.xml
+* fix: conflict whith plugins using stringified json in ajax requests

 = 1.7.6 (2015-06-10) =